and the south slopes of Mount Ossa...

 The area is also crossed by the national trail O2 that connects Olympus mountain with Pelion mountain, two of the most legendary and celebrated mountains in Greece.

-Another form of tourism, the religious tourism, is also developed in the area, as there are numerous churches and monasteries whose origin goes back to the Byzantine era.
+Religious tourism, is developed in the area, as there are numerous churches and monasteries whose origin goes back to the Byzantine era.

 Within the village limits there are six churches:

-At a close proximity to Metaxochori, there are two monasteries worth visiting, if there is some extra time to devote.
+At a close proximity to Metaxochori, there are several monasteries worth visiting, if there is some extra time to devote.
+I have visited two of them: a) The Monastery of Saint Anargyri, and b) the Monastery of Saint Panteleimon.

-A. The Monastery of Saint Anargyroi, located about 3 km from Agia on the road to the coast, was built around 1588 AD.
-Today only the renovated church (a one-storied wooden-roofed basilica) and a two-storied fortification tower exist of the once glorious monastery.
+The Monastery of Saint Anargyri (Άγιοι Ανάργυροι), located about 3 km from Agia on the road to the coast, was built around 1588 AD.
+Today only the renovated church (a one-aisled wooden-roofed basilica) and a two-storied fortification tower exist of the once glorious monastery.

-The church’s elaborate frescoes date back to the 17th century.
+Not much of the church’s elaborated frescoes (dated back to the 17th century) survive.
+Today, new paintings elaborate the nave, while in the sanctuary one can see just some of the old frescoes.
 The monastery is situated among large plane trees and next to a stream.
-Opposite the street, on the high cliffs, ascetics are carved into the rock: three consecutive halls with frescoes of the period of the 12th to the 16th century.
+On the other side of the stream, on the high cliffs, ascetics are carved into the rock: three consecutive halls with frescoes of the period of the 12th to the 16th century.
+Alas, the ascetics looked neglected and vandalised.

 The church is a cross-shaped building with three domes, the central one and two smaller ones.
 The most important element is the two-story tower of the entrance, with a chapel on the first floor.
 The monastery was abandoned for long, till the 1980s when a feminine monastic community established there and rebuilt the ruined western wing.
 But it was abandoned again till 2005, when a new brotherhood moved in.
 In 2013 started an extensive restoration program to bring the monastery into its former glory.
 The results are already astonishing.